peschwa/eigmip6/README.md

 eigmip6 currently exports exactly two subs, two types and an enum.
 (This is likely to change.)
 The subs exported are `&setGlobalTiming(Num)` and `&getNoteChannel(Num)`.

 `&setGlobalTiming(Num)` takes a Num (write literals with scientific notation or coerce with .Num) and sets a global timing for synchronisation of note channels.
-This function currently always returns `True`.
+This function at present always returns `True`.

 `&getNoteChannel(Num)` takes an interval in milliseconds and creates a Supply which pulls data (i.e. frequencies) from a Channel.
-This Channel is returned and can be filled with frequency data by the user with `Channel.send()`.
+This Channel is returned and can be filled with frequency data by the user with the `.send()` method.
 Note that incoming data is coerced to Num internally.

+The exported enum is `Notes`, containing the Str literals `C Db D Eb E F Gb G Ab A Bb B`, which correspond to western musical notation.

+The two types currently exported are `eigmip6::Note` and `eigmip6::Scale`.
+Suffice it to say that `Note` takes `:name` and `:freq`, the former is expected to be an element of the enum `Notes`, the latter a `Num`. `Scale` takes a `:root`, which has to be a `Note` and `:steps` which has to be an array of note steps that make the scale *including a 0 step as the first step* except if you want to leave out the root for some reason.

 An example session: